Key Takeaways

 If you’re mailing it, send it via certified mail with a return receipt.
 The IRS doesn’t confirm receipt of a paper claim, and proof of timely mailing is the only thing standing between you and an “it never arrived” problem later.

-Here’s the part I think is genuinely useful even if you’re not confident you qualify: you don’t have to know your exact refund amount to file.
+If you’re still inside your window but aren’t sure of your exact refund amount, you don’t need to know it to file.
 A protective claim preserves your right to a refund while the underlying legal question — whether Kwong holds up on appeal — is still unresolved.

 A valid protective claim needs to be in writing and signed; include your name, address, Social Security number (or ITIN/EIN), and contact information; identify the legal issue (the Kwong case and IRC § 7508A(d)); clearly state the basis of the claim; and identify the specific tax year or years involved.